Josh-Everett/Nautilus/Commands.md

 ### Another Major issue: ###
-_Need to create a host file with the nodes and hostnames matching as following_
+_Need to create a host file with the nodes and hostnames matching as following.
+Without, ceph-deploy will get hung on connections_
 ```
 Host pi1
    Hostname pi1